Lu Kang (Eastern Wu): Final stages

 Xu Yin (徐胤), the commander of the Jin garrison at Badong Commandery (巴東郡; around present-day Fengjie County, Chongqing), led naval forces towards Jianping (建平; around present-day Zigui County, Hubei), while Yang Zhao (楊肇), the Inspector of Jing Province (also under Jin control), led troops towards Xiling.

 Lu Kang gave orders that: Zhang Xian reinforce Jiangling's defences; Sun Zun (孫遵), the Commandant of Gong'an County, patrol the south river bank and resist Yang Hu; and Liu Lü (留慮) and Zhu Wan (朱琬) guard against Xu Yin's attacks.
 He personally led three armies to hold off Yang Zhao with the aid of the defensive structures they had constructed earlier.
 However, Lu Kang's subordinates Zhu Qiao (朱喬) and Yu Zan (俞贊) defected to Yang Zhao's side.
 Lu Kang said: "Yu Zan has been serving under me for a long time and he is very aware of my situation.
 He knows that the tribal soldiers in my army may be unwilling to follow my orders, so he will definitely suggest to the enemy to take advantage of this weakness."
 Hence, that night, Lu Kang immediately replaced the tribal soldiers in his army with other veteran soldiers whom he trusted more.
 The following day, as Lu Kang expected, Yang Zhao concentrated his attacks on the unit in Lu Kang's army which used to be made up of tribal soldiers, without knowing that they had been replaced.
 Lu Kang ordered his archers to retaliate, raining arrows on the enemy and inflicting heavy casualties.

-After about a month, Yang Zhao failed to overcome Lu Kang and had run out of ideas.
-So he withdrew his army on one night.
+After about a month, Yang Zhao failed to overcome Lu Kang and had run out of ideas, so he withdrew his army one night.
 Lu Kang wanted to pursue the enemy but he was worried that Bu Chan (who was still inside Xiling) might use the opportunity to attack him from behind, and he did not have enough troops with him.
-He then ordered his men to beat the drums and pretend to prepare to attack Yang Zhao's retreating forces.
+He ordered his men to beat the drums and pretend to prepare to attack Yang Zhao's retreating forces.
 When Yang Zhao's men saw that, they were so terrified that they abandoned their armour and equipment and fled.
-Lu Kang sent a small group of lightly-armed soldiers to pursue Yang Zhao and they inflicted a crushing defeat on the enemy.
+Lu Kang sent a small group of lightly armed soldiers to pursue Yang Zhao and they inflicted a crushing defeat on the enemy.
 Yang Hu and the other Jin generals withdrew their armies after receiving news of Yang Zhao's defeat.
 Lu Kang then attacked and conquered Xiling.
 Bu Chan, along with his family and high-ranking officers, were executed for treason, while the others, numbering over 10,000, were pardoned after Lu Kang made a request to the Wu court.
 Lu Kang then had Xiling's fortifications repaired before returning east to Le District (樂鄉; east of present-day Songzi, Hubei).
 He remained humble after his victory in Xiling and still behaved in the same manner as he did before.
 His humility earned him the respect and favour of his men.